gristlabs/grist-help/help/access-rules.md

    web client, not the API.
  * `user.Origin`: The content of the Origin request header.
 Only available in the API, not the web client.
  * `user.SessionID`: a unique string assigned to anonymous users for the duration of that user's session.
-For logged in users, `user.SessionID` is always u + the user's numeric id.
+For logged in users, `user.SessionID` is always `"u"` + the user's numeric id.

 For an example of using the `user` variable, read [Default rules](access-rules.md#default-rules).